Silver plated, what is it exactly? Always wondered what silver plated means?. Or you have a question like what is sterling silver.

 We are not going to have a complete history lesson here.
 But I think it is always valuable to know a bit of background of a subject.

 Silver plating was invented in the U.K. around 1740 in a place called Sheffield.
 This explains the name, which is Sheffield Plate.
 Another name for this process is Fusion plate.
 This process remained quite simple compared to the newer constructed silver plated items.
-It consists basically out of one side thing layer of silver plate and one side the base metal of copper.
+It consists basically out of one side, a thin layer of silver plate, and another side the base metal of copper.

 The evolution started when the industrial revolution made electricity possible.
-A new process was born called electroplating.
+As a result, a new process was born called electroplating.

-Electroplating is the following process: The object, for instance, a bracelet and a silver bar are covered in a liquid containing the metal ions.
-Then you apply electric current to the bracelet.
+Electroplating is the following process: For instance, a bracelet and a silver bar are covered in a liquid containing the metal ions.
+Then you apply an electric current to the bracelet.
 The (+) current goes to the metal, and the (-) goes to the bracelet.
 This process will result in a thin layer of silver.

 In the beginning, one used only copper.
 Now the base material can be a whole variety of metals.

 The main difference is that sterling silver is 92.5% silver.
-Therefore sometimes the name 925 silver.
+Hence the .925 before the silver.
 The other 7.5% are other metals like copper.
 Consequently, it will tarnish over time, getting this well known dark look.

-Pure 99.9% silver jewellery is difficult to accomplish.
-It sounds funny but the metal is too soft to use for jewellery when used in its purest form.
+Pure or fine 99.9% silver jewellery is difficult to accomplish.
+It sounds funny, but the metal is too soft to use for jewellery when used in its purest form.
+The same goes for

-How long the plating will last, depends on a few factors.
+How long the plating will last depends on a few factors.
 The most determining factor is the quality of the plating.
 And yes, you do have different quality levels of plating.
 At Yazzy’s we can ensure you that our silver-plated jewellery will last for a very long time.
-Same is true for gold plated jewellery.
+The same is valid for gold plated jewellery.

 Most importantly, you have to take care of your jewellery and accessories.
-This means not to take a shower with them or swim.
+This means not taking a shower wearing them or swim with your jewellery.